2024 Southport stabbings: Arrest and trial

-In televised proceedings, Rudakubana was sentenced to life imprisonment at Liverpool Crown Court on 23 January 2025 with a minimum term of 52 years' imprisonment.
-(Note: Rudakubana was also sentenced to concurrently serve 18 years for eight counts of attempted murder of children, 16 years for two counts of attempted murder of adults, 12 years for production of biological toxin, and 18 months each for possession of a bladed article and possession of document likely to be useful to a person preparing an act of terrorism) The start of the sentencing was twice loudly interrupted by Rudakubana pleading for medical assistance.
+In televised proceedings, Rudakubana was sentenced to life imprisonment at Liverpool Crown Court on 23 January 2025 with a minimum term of 52 years' imprisonment, one of the lengthiest minimum sentences ever handed down in British legal history, and which is set to keep him imprisoned until at least 2076 and the age of 70.
+(Note: Rudakubana was also sentenced to concurrently serve 18 years for eight counts of attempted murder of children, 16 years for two counts of attempted murder of adults, 12 years for production of biological toxin, and 18 months each for possession of a bladed article and possession of document likely to be useful to a person preparing an act of terrorism.)
+The start of the sentencing was twice loudly interrupted by Rudakubana pleading for medical assistance.
 After a warning from the judge he was removed from the courtroom.
 His age at the time of the murders meant that he could not be sentenced to a whole life order, for which a person must be aged at least 21.
 The Police, Crime, Sentencing and Courts Act 2022 allows offenders aged 18–20 to be sentenced to whole life orders in exceptional circumstances, and Goose stated that if Rudakubana had been 18 years old at the time of the offence then he would have been compelled to issue a whole life order.
-Rudakubana may not apply for parole before 2077, and Goose said that he will likely never be released.
+Rudakubana may not apply for parole before 2077, and Goose said that he is unlikely ever to be released.

 On 4 February 2025, a further hearing was held to correct a legal error at his initial sentencing.
 Rudakubana refused to attend, remaining in his cell.
 At the hearing, his sentence was amended to "detained at His Majesty's pleasure"; this is the equivalent to a life sentence for those under 18, as Rudakubana was at the time of the attack.
 The minimum length of his sentence remained the same.
 Patrick Hurley, the MP for Southport, had asked the Attorney General Lord Hermer to refer the sentence to the Court of Appeal as "unduly lenient".
 Many similar requests were also made but, on 15 February 2025, Hermer announced that the case would not be referred.